 A bow hunting safari should normally be slightly longer than a rifle hunting safari which pursues the same species.
+When booking one of our packages a general rule of thumb would be to increase the number of days by 30% over that normally advisable when rifle hunting for the same animals.
 We would recommend a hunt of at least seven days for five trophy animals.
-When considering your safari it is important to look at the phases of the moon, for the success rate will be greatly diminished in periods of full or almost full moon.